cs207group9/cs207-FinalProject/README.md

   <img src="Illustrations/conc_rate_evo.png"/>
 </p>

-The functions generate the legends automatically.
-The users may specify the species of interest, the scale of the y-axis, and other plotting parameters of matplotlib curves.
+Both functions essentially call `matplotlib` functions to make the plot.
+The legends are generated automatically.
+Users may specify the species of interest, the scale of the y-axis, and other plotting parameters of matplotlib curves.

 ## Modified Arrhenius Curves
 We also provide a function to help visualize the shape of modifiefied Arrhenius curves in relation to `b`: